Box Hill North

 Box Hill North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Twenty-four projects have been identified by AreaSearch as potentially impacting the area's performance.
-Among these key projects are Eastern Freeway Upgrades from Tram Road to Springvale Road, North East Link - Eastern Freeway Upgrades (Tram Road to Springvale Road), North East Link - Doncaster Interchange Upgrades, and Box Hill Hospital Redevelopment.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 24 projects that could affect the region.
+Notable initiatives include Eastern Freeway Upgrades from Tram Road to Springvale Road, North East Link - Eastern Freeway Upgrades (Tram Road to Springvale Road), North East Link - Doncaster Interchange Upgrades, and Box Hill Hospital Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.